 Who is Cal Newport and why are his books so freaking awesome?

 In Cal Newport’s latest book, Deep Work, he reminds us of the importance of doing deep work as opposed to shallow work.
 Deep Work is a very thought provoking read on what we need to do to get more done.

 I was so inspired by Cal Newport’s book (listened to the audio version through audible), that I immediately listened to it again.

-I’ve found Toggl is the perfect productivity tool to help uncover the good, bad and ugly of what I get done on a daily basis.
+I’ve found Toggl to be the perfect productivity tool to help uncover the good, bad and ugly of what I get done on a daily basis.

 Evernote is one of the most practical and user-friendly productivity tools for those who value their time and ability to source things quickly.

 This handy online tool is essentially the one place you can store everything from website URLs, notes, PDF documents, the full capture of a single page, note taking and lots more.
 The great news is it will move with you across all your devices.

 Many years ago, Delicious used to be the go-to tool for keeping a cloud-based version of all your important URLs and share them with friends and millions online.